anirudh-g/Msc-Data-science/meeting minutes.md

 - Set confidence score threshold for object detection
 - Explain the model performance in terms of its effect on dataset
 - Continue writing the dissertation report

+24.08
+This was an individual meeting.
+The user demo of the project was presented.
+Class-wise model performance, abalation study, setting confidence score threshold and changes & updates to improve the dataset diversity was presented.
+The professor was happy with the progress made.
+Suggestion was made to work on the image cropping and paddding for the classifcation's input for the demo to preserve features.
+The task for this week:
+- Work on evaludation plan for object detection
+- Implement eval metric : per class avg.precision and mean avg precision
+- Code clean up and find bugs